GSA/fpki-guides/pages/fpki_crawler_howto.md

 The _AIACrawler.html_ (HTML) file lists all CA certificates found by the FPKI Crawler (in four Sections):

-* **Certificates Found with Validated AIA Chains to COMMON &mdash;** All CA certificates with validated paths to COMMON and the certificate policies to which they validate.
+* **Certificates with Validated AIA Chains to COMMON &mdash;** All CA certificates with validated paths to COMMON and the certificate policies to which they validate.
-* **Certificates Found with Validated Chains to COMMON, NOT Found through AIA &mdash;** All CA certificates with validated paths to COMMON and the certificate policies to which they validate.
-(These certificates are found via JDK PKIX, when no validating chain is found via AIA.)
+* **Certificates with Validated Chains to COMMON, not through AIA &mdash;** All CA certificates with validated paths to COMMON and the certificate policies to which they validate.
-* **Certificates Found with NO Validated Chains to COMMON &mdash;** All CA certificates with NO validated path to COMMON.
-(These certificates are found through using AIA and SIA extensions.)
+* **Certificates with No Validated Chains to COMMON &mdash;** All CA certificates with NO validated path to COMMON.
 This file lists only certificate information.
-(These tend to be cross-certificates issued to FPKI CAs that allow a partner PKI to use its own Root CA as the trust anchor instead of COMMON.)
+These tend to be cross-certificates issued to FPKI CAs that allow a partner PKI to use its own Root CA as the trust anchor instead of COMMON.
 * **All Certificates &mdash;** All CA certificates in the FPKI.

 For each CA certificate listed, you will see _Cert_ and _Issuer_ data and status.
 For example: